incruder1/incruder1/README.md

 Here are some of the projects I've worked on:

--  Ecommerce Application - a Full stack Ecommerce Website MERN stack web application, leveraging JWT authentication, Implemented Bcrypt encryption for data security and utilized Node.js, Express.js, and ReactJS for seamless server-side and client-side implementation.
+-  E-commerce Application - a Full stack Ecommerce Website MERN stack web application, leveraging JWT authentication, Implemented Bcrypt encryption for data security and utilized Node.js, Express.js, and ReactJS for seamless server-side and client-side implementation.
 Integrated PayPal payment gateway API for seamless payment processing with Admin section to add, delete and update the products.